The Complete Guide To DUI Laws in South Carolina

 Can you drive a Company Vehicle if I have an IID license?

 Yes.
 Section 56-5-2941(L)(1) clearly states “a person who is required in the course and scope of the person’s employment to drive a motor vehicle owned by the person’s employer may drive the employer’s motor vehicle without installation of an ignition interlock device, provided that the person’s use of the employer’s motor vehicle is solely for the employer’s business purposes.”
+This applies to first time offenders.
 Obviously, your employer needs to be ok with the arrangement, but there is nothing illegal about driving a company vehicle “solely for the employer’s business purpose.”

 Violations of the Ignition Interlock Device Program in SC